Have you ever wondered what your quilts would be appraised for?

 Dates for Appraisal days for 2020

 - September 12th

-- Paperwork to Sharon at least 2 weeks prior to these dates please.
+- Paperwork to the Appraisal Administrator (details on form) at least 2 weeks prior to these dates please.

 The application has been updated

 - Please note change of term from valuation to Appraisal.

 - Appraisal Review If you would like a quilt that has been appraised in the past to have that appraisal reviewed, please complete the Review form 1